ym001/distancia/docs/soundDistance.rst

 These distances focus on the frequency components of the audio signal, comparing the spectra or other frequency-domain transformations.
 They are ideal for comparing musical tones or the harmonic content of audio.

-#. `Frequency Bin Distance`_ :Compares specific frequency bins of audio spectra.
+13. `Frequency Bin Distance`_ :Compares specific frequency bins of audio spectra.
 #. `Pitch Distance (e.g., Harmonic Product Spectrum)`_ :Measures differences in pitch between signals.
 #. `Log-Frequency Spectral Distance`_ :Captures differences in frequency representation on a logarithmic scale.
-`CQTDistance` Computes the Constant-Q Transform (CQT) distance, used primarily in musical applications for comparing pitch content.
+#. `CQTDistance`_ :Computes the Constant-Q Transform (CQT) distance, used primarily in musical applications for comparing pitch content.
-`SpectrogramDistance` Measures the difference between the spectrogram representations of two audio signals, comparing their frequency content over time.
+#. `SpectrogramDistance`_ :Measures the difference between the spectrogram representations of two audio signals, comparing their frequency content over time.
 #. `PowerSpectralDensityDistance`_ :
 #. `LogSpectralDistance`_ :
 #. `BarkSpectralDistortion`_ :